-The Ignatz-nominated and MoCCA Arts Festival Award-winning cartoonist Rumi Hara invites you to visit the magical world of Nori (short for Noriko), a spirited three-year-old girl who lives with her parents and grandmother in the suburbs of Osaka during the 1980s.
-Since both of Nori's parents work full-time, her grandmother is Nori’s caregiver and companion—forever following as the three-year-old dashes off on fantastical adventures.
+Ignatz nominated and MoCCA Arts Festival Award-winning cartoonist Rumi Hara invites you to visit her magical world.
+Nori (short for Noriko) is a spirited three-year-old girl who lives with her parents and grandmother in the suburbs of Osaka during the 1980s.
+While both parents work full-time, her grandmother is Nori’s caregiver and companion—forever following after Nori as the three year old dashes off on fantastical adventures.

-One evening Nori meets an army of bats—the symbol of happiness—and invites them into the house.
-Another day, she chases a missing rabbit through the schoolyard while performing as a moon in the class play, bringing to life the myth of the Moon Rabbit.
-A ditch by the side of the road opens to a world of kids, crawfish, and beetles, not to mention a golden frog and albino salamander.
-That night, her grandma takes Nori to the Bon Odori festival to dance with her ancestors.
-When Nori wins a trip to Hawaii, she finds herself swimming with a sea turtle, although she never learned how to swim.
+One day Nori runs off to be met by an army of bats—the symbol of happiness.
+Soon after, she is at school chasing a missing rabbit while performing as a moon in the school play, touching on the myth of the Moon Rabbit.
+A ditch by the side of the road opens a world of kids, crawfish, and beetles, not to mention the golden frog and albino salamander.
+That night, her grandma takes to the Bon Odori festival to dance with her ancestors.
+When Nori wins a trip to Hawaii, she finds herself swimming with a sea turtle, though she doesn’t know how to swim.